php4dev/heroku-wordpress/wp-content/plugins/backwpup/readme.txt

 = I get a fatal error: `Can not create folder: […]/wp-content/backwpup-[…]-logs in […]/wp-content/plugins/backwpup/inc/class-job.php …` =
 Please set CHMOD 775 on the /wp-content/ directory and refresh the BackWPup dashboard.
 If that doesn’t help, try CHMOD 777.
 You can revert it to 755 once BackWPup has created its folder.

-= How do I restore a backup? =
-A restore feature has been added to the Pro version of the plugin.
-For more information check this [post](https://backwpup.com/docs/how-do-i-use-the-backwpup-restore-feature/).The Pro version also provides a [Restore Standalone App](https://backwpup.com/docs/why-backwpup-restore-stand-alone-app/).
-To have these and even more features get [BackWPup Pro](https://backwpup.com) Version.

 = When I edit a job the Files tab loads forever. =
 Go to Settings->General and disable “Display folder sizes on files tab if job edited”.
 Calculating folder sizes can take a while on sites with many folders.